Therapy & Counseling Services in Fort Collins, CO

 Play is the language of children and toys are their words.
 Play therapy is a form of therapy that helps children address and resolve their own problems.
 Through play therapy, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn ways to effectively relate to others.
 Play provides a safe psychological distance from a child’s problems and allows expression of thoughts and feelings appropriate to their development.
 Even the most troubling problems can be confronted in play therapy and lasting solutions can be discovered, rehearsed, mastered, and adapted into lifelong strategies.

 While play therapy is traditionally a treatment of choice for children ages 3-12, it has been shown to be beneficial to teenagers and adults alike.
 Emerging research is showing that play is as important to human happiness as love and work and that play therapy can be used effectively with people of all ages.

-Each office is designed to include Play Therapy that may be used by children of all ages!
+Each office has toys and art supplies that may be used by children of all ages!
 Contact us to find out how play therapy can benefit you or your child.